 How to prune roses – what you need

-Before tackling rose pruning, make sure you have the right tools for the job – starting with a good pair of secateurs.
+To avoid making a common rose pruning mistake, make sure you have the right tools for the job – starting with a good pair of secateurs.

 ‘It may sound obvious, but the most important thing when pruning roses is that your secateurs are sharp, so they won’t tear or harm the plant,’ says Period Living’s gardening expert Leigh Clapp.

 You can sharpen your secateurs at home using a sharpening stone or diamond sharpener, although some tool manufacturers offer a cleaning and sharpening service.

 While secateurs are suitable for pruning most green rose stems, for thicker, mature branches and dead wood you will require loppers or a hand saw.

 Rose thorns can harbor harmful bacteria, so if you do cut yourself, clean the wound with an antibacterial spray.

 How to prune rose bushes